paulmorio/paulmorio/README.md

 ### Hello there!

-I am a PostDoc at the University of Cambridge.
+I am a ML Scientist at [Relation Therapeutics](https://www.relationrx.com/).
 I work on deep learning with graph-structured data, mostly within biomedical contexts but also in many others!
 I like thinking about,and working with, complex and dynamic systems at various scales.

 - I am currently doing things with multi-omics data, relational deep learning, and networks for work/research.
-For fun, I am currently studying generative modelling and multi-agent systems (some werid non-research projects to arrive here soon).
+For fun, I am currently studying generative modelling and multi-agent systems (some weird non-research projects to arrive here soon).

 - I’m currently working on [PyRelational](https://github.com/RelationRx/pyrelational), a one-stop shop for constructing active learning pipelines.
   - PyRelationAL supports: